Jogging injury: Stress fracture

 - Use proper body mechanics when lifting objects or executing sports skills.
 An exercise physiologist or trainer can demonstrate proper body alignment and position for these activities that's appropriate for you.

-- Don't exercise when you're ill or over trained.
+- Don't be physically active when you're ill or over trained.

 - Use proper equipment and safety gear.